- 20 Feb 2023

 Option Description View History Views the history of the Flow.
 Name The provided Name for the Flow.
-This field can be updated, with the changes reflected in the portal after the Flow is saved.
+This field can be updated with the changes reflected in the portal after the Flow is saved.
 Description A written description of the Flow.
 Owner The current owner of the Flow.
-Based on specific designer settings, the Owner can be notified if changes are made to the Flow.
+Based on specific designer settings, the owner can be notified if changes are made to the Flow.
 The Current owner can be updated using the Pick action.
 Tags Tags can be added to the Flow for easier searchability in the portal.
-Behavior Name The current Flow behavior used by the Flow Element Attribute Provides information on the current Designer Element this item belongs to.
-Created in Version The version the Flow was created in.
+Behavior Name The current Flow behavior used by the Flow.
+Element Attribute Provides information on the current Designer Element to which this item belongs.
+Created in Version The version the Flow was initially built in.
 Modified in Version The version the Flow was last updated in.
-Id The Flow ID used for identifying the Flow in the database.
-Created On Date The date the Flow as created on Modified Date The latest date the Flow was saved and modified.
-Created By The account associated with creating the Flow Modified By The account that had most recently modified the Flow.
+Id The Flow ID is used for identifying the Flow in the database.
+ID's of Designer Elements can also be found in the URL while in the editor or within the Data Explorer.
+Created On Date The date the Flow was built.
+Modified Date The latest date the Flow was saved and changed.
+Created By The account associated with making the Flow.
+Modified By The account that had most recently modified the Flow.

-- In the [Flow Name]: Input Data window, on the first line, type "First Number" in the Name field.
-Expand the dropdown list for Type and select Int32 [Number].
+- In the [Flow Name]: Input Data window, type "First Number" in the Name field on the first line.
+Expand the drop-down list for Type and select Int32 [Number].
 Leave the 'Is List' option unchecked.

 - On the second line, type "Second Number" for the Name, select Int32[Number] for the Type, and leave Is List unchecked.